Aslil/target_shooting_game/README.md

 # target_shooting_game
- A simple shooting game with dragon fire using java swing.
+ A simple shooting game with dragon fire using Java Swing.